bradshjg/gunicorn-django-wide-events/README.md

 ## Caveats

-> ![Important]
+> ![WARNING]
 > This is alpha software.
 It has not (yet!) been battle-tested and patches the internals of libraries in order to support instrumentation in a way similar to OpenTelemetry libraries.
 >
-> This library currently requires running Gunicorn on Linux using sync workers with TCP sockets.
+> This library currently requires running Gunicorn on Linux using sync workers listening on TCP sockets.

 ## Installation